 Ruth loves to bake cakes in her spare time, so when she’s working there’s never a shortage of treats to keep the team going!

-Meet Jonay and China, who belongs to Anouska but wanted to keep him company for his photo!
+Meet Jonay and China!
 Jonay has a little dog at home called Teddy, who you will see with our nurse Beth.
 Jonay loves him to bits, he’s a lovely old man but can be a little grumpy with other dogs so we’ll not tell him about this photo!

 Jonay chose a career as a vet as it combined his two favourite passions, animals and medicine, so it seemed the perfect combination to pursue.
 Jonay has been with Towerwood Vets now since and particularly enjoys working with our friendly team.
 He has a particular interest in theatre and laboratory work, and in 2015 commenced a course to complete his small animal medicine certificate which is a post graduate learning programme for vets, which will combine all these things plus more.